70p4z/samsung-nasa-mqtt/readme.md

 I'm designing a PCB to allow for USB<->F3/F4 to allow for more people to play with this.

+## How to
+Just execute the samsung_mqtt_home_assistant.py script after tweaking its values (extended configuration means to come)

 ## Future evolutions

 Many things are under construction: